 There is a test to confirm low-level page copy functions between two disks.
-This feature is fully accessible on all retail copies of Mario no Photopi, but most if not all controllers need modification to access the test.
+This feature is fully accessible, but most if not all controllers need modification to access the test.

-When turning on the power, hold all four directions on the directional pad to run the test from disk 1 to disk 2.
+When turning on the power, hold all four directions on the D-Pad to run the test from disk 1 to disk 2.
 Holding A along with all four directional buttons runs the test copying from disk 2 to disk 1.

 The test creates a file called SHIPPING.TST on the target drive.
 The file is exactly 512 bytes large, filled with a simple incremental pattern.
 Unlike a normal write, this is written not logically by physically to a single page on the card.
 In other words, instead of 512 bytes of data it writes one page.
 It is then read back and tested for errors.
 The file is then removed.